fix8mt/conjure_enum/README.md

 requires(std::is_integral_v<I> && ...)
 constexpr enum_bitset(I... comp);
 ```
 You can use the enum values directly in your constructor.
 No need to `|` them - this is assumed.
-Just supply them comma seperated:
+Just supply them comma separated:
 ```c++
 enum_bitset<numbers> b(numbers::zero, numbers::one, numbers::two, numbers::three);
 std::cout << b << '\n';